How to segment WooCommerce customers

 WooCommerce customer segmentation: Strategy Elements and Definitions

 Customer segmentation is the method of grouping similar customers together into distinct groups of consumers with similar needs or characteristics.
 This process takes into account different aspects of your customers.
-It is done to apply similar strategies to similar customers, and make sure results are increased.
+It is done to apply similar strategies to similar customers and ensure increased results.

 It’s important to notice that the segmentation criterion is subjective.
 Thus, you can use whatever works best for your application.
-But usually, some company types find better results by segmenting customers using certain criteria.
+However, some company types usually find better results by segmenting customers using specific criteria.
 In general, customer segmentation can be done by:

 • Demographic segmentation